risshiki/Food-Substitute-Suggestion/README.md

 While this approach works well with most inputs and inserts in O(1) time, a second alternative is being looked for as the code doesn't hold true if an item with a value greater than the largest macronutrient value of our food item is encountred.

+EDIT

+The previous approach is limited by an indexing limit on each axis.
+This may not be pragmatic if we're considering to add new elements to the data set.

+The integer equation is now replaced with a simple string equivalent of the same cluster numbers, seperated by comma seperated values instead of being indexed.